spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Cluster profile

-From the Cluster profile section, you can select the profile you want to deploy on AWS.
+From the **cluster profile** section, you can select the profile you want to deploy on AWS.

 ![palette cluster profiles](deploy-k8s-cluster/aws/clusters_cluster_profile.png)

-On the right side there is a list of available and suitable profile you can choose for the deployment on the selected cloud provider.
+On the right side there is a list of available and suitable profile you can choose to deploy on the selected cloud provider.

 <br />

 ### Parameters

-The parameters section resumes the list of infrastructure layers and the list of add-on components.
+The **parameters** section resumes the list of infrastructure layers and add-on components included in the cluster profile.

 ![palette clusters parameters](deploy-k8s-cluster/aws/clusters_parameters.png)

-For each component, there is a manifest with the deploy configurations.
+For each component, there is a manifest file with the deploy configurations.

-The default manifest is already suitable for production environment since it already includes a working configuration and most of the hardening standards recommended for production environments.
+The default manifest is already suitable for production since it already includes a working configuration and most of the hardening standards recommended for production environments.
 Despite that, you can edit the default manifest, customizing the deploy configuration.

 <br />